vthost/qed/README.md

 For a more detailed introduction into the approach and a coarse overview of the system see qed/paper.pdf

-You can #RUN the application using the qed/qed.jar file: java -jar qed.jar
+You can #RUN the core application qed/qed-core as follows using the command line:
+- build the project qed-core: mvn clean install
+- run the generated .jar file (located in the generated target directory): java -jar PATH_ON_YOUR_MACHINE/qed-core-0.0.1-SNAPSHOT-stand-alone.jar

 The #DEFAULT CONFIGURATION uses the following parameters:
 - selected features: